An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 Step #2: Segment Your Email Lists

 Not all users are the same.
-You will probably not send the same email to a 55-old female and a 20-old male.
+You will probably not send the same email to a 55-year-old female and a 20-year-old male.
 They do not have the same profiles or the same interests.

-It is the reason why businesses should always categorize their email addresses & create separate lists.
+This is the reason why businesses should always categorize their email addresses and create separate lists.
 It allows email personalization as we will explain below.

 Personalize Your Emails

 Why should you customize your emails based on your target audience?
-Because it boosts open & clicks rates.
+Because it boosts open and click rates.
 No one wants to receive irrelevant emails.
 On the other hand, if you see an email title that rings a bell, you will be more likely to interact with it.

 There are many ways to segment your subscribers’ emails.
 Here is a non-exhaustive list of factors you should consider: